Multi-Project: Best Practice

 When planning a multi-project implementation in ManagementStudio, review the following guidelines to ensure you understand which features and data types support sharing between projects.

-The table below outlines which item types can be shared across projects and provides relevant notes.
+The table below outlines which Asset types can be shared across projects and provides relevant notes.

 Item TypeCan it be shared?Comments